idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/INSFVTKESourceSink.md

 - $k_{old}$ is the value of the turbulent kinetic energy in the previous iteration.

-Whereas the linear or nonlinear formulation is used is controled by the [!param](/FVKernels/INSFVTKESourceSink/linearized_model) parameter.
+Whether the linear or nonlinear formulation is used can be controlled by the [!param](/FVKernels/INSFVTKESourceSink/linearized_model) parameter.

-For the destruction formulation is different for the `sub-laminar` and `logarithmic` layers.
+For the destruction, formulation is different for the `sub-laminar` and `logarithmic` layers.
 For the `sub-laminar` layer, the destruction is defined as follows:

 \begin{equation}